Lyall/GBFRelinkFix/README.md

 - Gameplay FOV/camera distance modification.
 - Scales HUD to 16:9.
 - Spanned HUD backgrounds to fill screen (loading fades etc).
-- Option to span gameplay HUD.
+- Option to span gameplay HUD to edges of the screen.
 (Check ini to enable)
 - Experiental option to raise FPS cap to 240.
 (Check ini to enable)

 ## Installation